ncim-ncl/metgenomics/README.md

 ----------------
 Note the path of tsv format of Qiime Biom made using SILVA. if biom is in binary/hdf5 format convert it using:

 `biom convert -i <BIOM FILE> -o <OUT FILE NAME> --to-tsv --header-key taxonomy`

 You can run Tax4Fun with the Script provided:

 `perl runningt4f.pl`

-first you will be prompted for SILVA reference data Folder, usually ending with : "SILVA123/" for version 123. please enter full path
+First you will be prompted for SILVA reference data Folder, usually ending with : "SILVA123/" for version 123. please enter full path

-next you will be prompted for FOLDER where the input file and output file would be present.
+Next you will be prompted for FOLDER where the input file and output file would be present.
 (please note: do not provide path to input file here)